mrichar1/jsonapi-vuex/README.md

 #### getRelated

+*Note* - in many cases you may prefer to use the jsonapi server-side `include` option to get data on relationships included in your original query.

 Like the RESTful actions, this takes 2 arguments - the path/object to be acted on, and an axios config object.
 It returns a deeply nested restructured tree - `relationship -> type -> id -> data`.

-Note: `getRelated` using a string only accepts a path to a specific record (with an id), not a collection.
+*Note* - `getRelated` using a string only accepts a path to a specific record (with an id), not a collection.

 ```
 // Assuming the API holds the following data